ShaalanMarwan/airline-delay-and-cancellation/readme.md

 ***
 ## Preface
 For my data engineering course project, I chose to utilize the [Airline Delay and Cancellation Data, 2009 - 2018](https://www.kaggle.com/datasets/yuanyuwendymu/airline-delay-and-cancellation-data-2009-2018).
 The dataset is a summary information on the number of on-time, delayed, canceled, and diverted flights.

+***
+### Problem
+This dataset is not readily analyzable and there are few obstacles for data analysis, however.
 It has a few limitations, however.
 Firstly, it is divided into yearly segments spanning from 2009 to 2018.
 Additionally, the information is not easily extractable as there is little metadata.
 For example, the use of airline and airport codes may pose a challenge as there is no accompanying information within the dataset to identify these codes.
 To overcome this issue, I was able to source supplementary CSV files that contain details on each airport’s location, state, city and corresponding airport code.

-***
-### Problem
-This dataset is not readily analyzable and there are few obstacles for data analysis, however. it just referred to airline code or airport code which we cant have some insightful from the dataset without know State, city , airport name , airline name …

 <!-- style="float: left; margin-right: 10px;" -->

 <!-- [System ](./system-structure.png) -->
+***
+## Data Engineering Architecture Overview
 <img src="./images/system-structure.png"
      alt="Markdown Monster icon"
      />